sabeena0/AlphaSignal/README.md

 # AlphaSignal — AI Investment Research Agent

-> An autonomous AI agent that researches any company end-to-end and delivers a clear **INVEST / PASS / HOLD** verdict with scored analysis, financial snapshot, risks, and catalysts — in under 2 minutes.
+> Enter any company.
+The AI agent researches it using live web data and delivers a clear **INVEST / PASS / HOLD** verdict with scored analysis, financial snapshot, risks, and catalysts.

 ---

 ## Overview

-AlphaSignal is a full-stack AI investment research agent built with **Next.js**, **LangGraph.js**, and your choice of LLM (OpenAI GPT-4o or Anthropic Claude).
+AlphaSignal is a full-stack AI investment research agent built with **Next.js**, **LangChain.js**, and your choice of LLM (Groq Llama 3.3, OpenAI GPT-4o, or Anthropic Claude).

 You type in a company name.
 The agent:

-1. **Searches the web** across multiple queries — financials, news, competitor landscape, management quality
-2. **Fetches structured financial data** via Alpha Vantage (if API key provided)
-3. **Aggregates news sentiment** using Tavily's news search
-4. **Synthesises everything** into a structured research report with 6 scored dimensions
+1. **Runs 4 parallel live web searches** using LangChain's `TavilySearchResults` tool — fetching latest financials, news, competitor data, and risk signals
+2. **Summarises the raw search data** using a LangChain `RunnableSequence` (Chain 1: PromptTemplate → LLM → StringOutputParser)
+3. **Synthesises a structured investment report** using a second LangChain chain (Chain 2: PromptTemplate → LLM → JsonOutputParser)
-5. **Delivers a verdict** — INVEST / PASS / HOLD — with a 0–100 confidence score
+4. **Delivers a verdict** — INVEST / PASS / HOLD — with a 0–100 confidence score, 6 scored dimensions, financial snapshot, risks, and catalysts

-The entire pipeline is built as a **LangGraph state machine** with tool-calling loops, streaming server-sent events to the frontend for real-time progress updates.
+5. **Streams progress** to the UI in real time via Server-Sent Events so you see each step complete live

 ---